Something To Sip On: A Nutritionist & Reiki Master's 3-Ingredient Immunity Tea

 How to make Poon's thyme tea.

 Of course, you'll need the star ingredient—some fresh thyme.
-Thyme's immune-supporting powers are well-documented, with its load of antioxidants and flavonoids.
-In particular, the herb's essential oils (extracted from its leaves) have been touted as a cold and cough remedy—one double-blind, placebo-controlled clinical trial even found that a combination of thyme and ivy leaves alleviated coughing fits, as well as other symptoms of acute bronchitis.
+Thyme's immune-supporting powers are well-documented1, with its load of antioxidants and flavonoids.
+In particular, the herb's essential oils (extracted from its leaves) have been touted as a cold and cough remedy—one double-blind, placebo-controlled clinical trial even found that a combination of thyme and ivy leaves alleviated coughing fits, as well as other symptoms of acute bronchitis2.

-Finally, she stirs a bit of manuka honey: The golden goop is also a well-known immune system stalwart, as it contains tons of anti-inflammatory flavonoids.
-One study even showed that manuka honey could stimulate immune cells, while another revealed that it may help inhibit the production of pro-inflammatory cytokines.
-Plus, sipping on a honey elixir just feels good: The viscous texture has been shown to help coat and soothe the throat.
+Finally, she stirs a bit of manuka honey: The golden goop is also a well-known immune system stalwart, as it contains tons of anti-inflammatory flavonoids4.
+One study even showed that manuka honey could stimulate immune cells5, while another revealed that it may help inhibit the production of pro-inflammatory cytokines6.
+Plus, sipping on a honey elixir just feels good: The viscous texture has been shown to help coat and soothe the throat7.

 Now that you have the recipe breakdown, here's exactly how to replicate Poon's thyme tea: